-After uploading your source code, browse the code in the Google Cloud Platform Console:
+After uploading your source code, browse the code in the Google Cloud Console:

-In the Google Cloud Platform Console, select the project that contains your source code.
+In the Google Cloud Console, select the project that contains your source code.

-In the Tools section of the left navigation bar, select Development > Source Code.
+In the Tools section of the left navigation bar, select Development > Source Repositories.